Mailchimp Logo

 What size should a logo be in Mailchimp?

-Your logo should be up to 600 pixels wide to fit the email template properly.
+Your logo should be no more than 600 pixels wide to fit the email template properly.
 If the image is wider, Mailchimp will resize it to the correct width.
-No strict height limits exist, so you can choose any height that fits your design.
+There are no strict height limits, so you can choose any height that fits your design.

 To ensure your logo looks its best:

-• Keep the width at or below 600 pixels: This ensures the logo fits well within the email template without causing layout issues.
+• Keep the width at or below 600 pixels to ensure the logo fits well within the email template without causing layout issues.

 • Height is flexible: Choose any height that looks good and fits your branding needs.